 Training presenting techniques and metodologies for the complete and improved clinical exam of the newborn, credited for 7H of CNE.Context

-The impact of the NICU environment and toxic stress on the fragile developing brain of the premature infant can have important neurobehavioral long-term issues if they are not addressed.
-Development of care is an individualized and family-centered care philosophy that promotes the optimal neurological development of premature infants at the NICU.
-This neuroprotective care is supported by national (Leading practice from Accreditation Canada) and international recommendations (Institutional implementation of developmental neuroprotective care in the NICU from the CANN, CAPWH, NANN & COINN).
+The impact of the NICU environment and toxic stress on the fragile developing brain of the premature infants can have important neurobehavioral long-term consequences if they are not addressed.
+Development neuroprotective trauma-informed care (DNTIC) is an individualized and family-centered care philosophy that promotes the optimal neurological development of premature infants in the NICU.
+This neuroprotective trauma-informed care is supported by national (Leading practice from Accreditation Canada) and international recommendations (Institutional implementation of developmental neuroprotective care in the NICU from the CANN, CAPWH, NANN & COINN).

 Description & Objective